Yale-BIM/f21-assignments/assignment-3/README.md

 Then, train_model() should [compile](https://www.tensorflow.org/api_docs/python/tf/keras/models/Model#compile)
 the neural network model that is passed as input to the function, i.e., define the optimizer to be used during training, loss, and relevant metrics.
-Finally, the train_model() function should train the network's weights using the [Keras fit function](https://www.tensorflow.org/api_docs/python/tf/keras/models/Model#fit).
+Finally, the train_model() function should train the network's weights using the [model's fit function](https://www.tensorflow.org/api_docs/python/tf/keras/models/Model#fit).

     ```python
     def train_model(model, train_input, train_target, val_input, val_target, input_mean, input_stdev,